 - The perfect sleep environment.
 The room you sleep in should set the stage for getting good, peaceful rest.
 Really analyze your bedroom.
 What is the temperature?
 Is it normally too hot?
 Too cold?
 The ideal temperature for sleep is usually between 65 and 70 degrees.
 Remove any lights from a cell phone, computer or television, and consider using blackout curtains to keep out any light from outside.
 If you have a partner who snores drown out them out by using ear plugs and some white noise machines.

 - Sleep on a comfortable mattress and pillows.
 Make sure your mattress is comfortable and supportive.
+Sounds obvious enough but, it probably one of the last things we will choose to buy for ourselves.
 The one you have been using for years may have exceeded its life expectancy – about 9 or 10 years for most good quality mattresses.
 Have comfortable pillows and make the room attractive and inviting for sleep but also free of allergens that might affect you and objects that might cause you to slip or fall if you have to get up during the night.

 - Avoid alcohol, cigarettes, and heavy meals in the evening.
 Alcohol, cigarettes and caffeine can disrupt sleep.
 Eating big or spicy meals can cause discomfort from indigestion that can make it hard to sleep.
 If you can, avoid eating large meals for two to three hours before bedtime.
 Try a light snack 45 minutes before bed if you’re still hungry.